Methodology

 • Recurring: OZB ~0.1% ร— WOZ; Eigenwoningforfait at 0.35% of WOZ (2.35% above ~โ‚ฌ1.31M).

-• Box 3: 2025 transition deemed yield ร— 36% on portfolio above the per-person threshold (~โ‚ฌ57k single, doubled if partnered). v1 treats the whole portfolio as the "investments" bucket.
+• Box 3: 2025 transition deemed yield ร— 36% on portfolio above the per-person threshold (~โ‚ฌ57k single, doubled if partnered).
+The whole portfolio is treated as the "investments" bucket.

 Italy